marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/implementing-the-varargs-macros.rst

   ``__builtin_classify_type`` ignores the value of :samp:`{object}`,
   considering only its data type.
-It returns an integer describing what kind of type that is-integer, floating, pointer, structure, and so on.
+It returns an integer describing what kind of type that is---integer, floating, pointer, structure, and so on.

   The file typeclass.h defines an enumeration that you can use to interpret the values of ``__builtin_classify_type``.